KirinDave/Clipping/README.markdown

 BankSimple uses Clipping to manage monotonically increasing date-based cursors on streaming data which may contain repetition.

-### Using a Clipping
+### Using A Clipping

 While the expected behavior of a clipping for the currently released behaviors is best explained via the unit tests, their behavior is not particularly difficult.
-To use a clipping you:

-Declare a Clipping instance (in this case the reentrant ConcurrentDiskVar):
+Firstly, declare a clipping instance (in this case the reentrant ConcurrentDiskVar):

     val decisionStore = new ConcurrentDiskVar[Boolean](false, "ex1", "/store")